Could my Dog Be A Good Therapy Dog?

 Generally, therapy dogs offer support to many, rather than just one individual.
 In the case of dogs like our best Fren Gizmo from Gizmo’s Frens, they can be life-savers and make such a difference with hundreds of thousands online and in person.

 They may even have started off as an emotional support dog when their owner made the decision to share their talent for soothing with the world.
-Therapy dogs can serve a variety of communities from hospitals and schools to nursing homes or the scene of a tragedy.
+Therapy dogs can serve a variety of communities from hospitals and schools, to nursing homes, universities or the scene of a tragedy.

-No matter the location, all therapy dogs serve a similar purpose; to inspire affection and confidence in the people they meet.
+No matter the location, all therapy dogs serve a similar purpose; to inspire affection and confidence in the people they meet and reduce stress.

 You can also read this guest post from Cathy Armato on her Therapy Husky Icy and the amazing work they do together.